-Cold calling is a controversial topic and not only in the real estate industry.
+Cold calling is a controversial topic in the real estate industry.

-Many hate it because you have to get out of your comfort zone and have to deal with many rejections.
+Many hate it because you must leave your comfort zone and deal with many rejections.
 But for many, it can also work.

 So does cold calling work in real estate?